ellenkolesnikova/projects/blood pressure transcription from monitor/README.md

-# transcribedigits
+# Blood pressure transcription from monitor images

 **Purpose**

-transcribe_digits.py reads in images of iHealth blood pressure monitors from the test_imgs folder and transcribes them using the process outlined below.
-It saves the transcription and color of the screen for each image in the file out.txt. cropped_dbp and cropped_sbp are folders that contain processed cropped images of the diastolic and systolic readings from each of the larger monitor images. yolov9, helper_files, and my_models are folders that contain models used in the blood pressure monitor transcription (all models are trained by me, except for the digit transcription nerual network).
+`transcribe_digits.py` reads in images of iHealth blood pressure monitors from the test_imgs folder and transcribes them using the process outlined below.
+It saves the transcription and color of the screen for each image in the file `out.tx`t. `cropped_dbp` and `cropped_sbp` are folders that contain processed cropped images of the diastolic and systolic readings from each of the larger monitor images. `yolov9`, `helper_files`, and `my_models` are folders that contain models used in the blood pressure monitor transcription (all models are trained by me, except for the digit transcription nerual network).

-**Digit recognition steps in transcribe_digits.py**
+**Digit recognition steps in `transcribe_digits`.py**

 These steps are repeated for every image in test_imgs.
 1) Detect screen using YOLOv9 model